ProjectMilestonegroupL/MilestoneProject/README.md

  - adjust learning rate
    - learning rate decreasing at every epoch
    - learning rate decreasing strongly when validation loss start to increase
- - adjust the number of epochs
+ - to adjust the number of epochs
- - adjust the batch size
+ - to adjust the batch size
  - early stopping

 Many possibilites gave us good results but we didn't find a configuration much better than others.